Sherpao condemns use of force against students

 Under the prevailing circumstances it was difficult for the parents to send their children to educational institutions due to their poor financial condition, he maintained.

-The QWP head said increasing the fee would deprive many talented students of getting education
+The QWP head said increasing the fee would deprive many talented students of getting educati

 PESHAWAR: Condemning the use of force against the students of University of Peshawar, Qaumi Watan Party (QWP) head Aftab Sherpao on Friday said the government should have lent a sympathetic ear to the demands of the protesters.